 27. Tell us ways to avoid deadlock in JAVA.

-28. What do you understand by critical section?
+28. What do you understand about the critical section?

 29. What is numeric promotion?

-As the name suggests, the conversion from a smaller numeric type to a more significant numeric type is numeric promotion.
-In this process, byte, char, and short are turned to int values; int values are turned into long values, and the long and float value is turned into double values as required.
+Ans – As the name suggests, the conversion from a smaller numeric type to a more significant numeric type is numeric promotion.
+In this process, byte, char, and short are turned into int values; int values are turned into long values, and the long and float value is turned into double values as required.

 30. Explain the SOLID principle in JAVA.

 Ans – It is an object-oriented approach applicable to software structure designs.
 This approach ensures software is seamless, debugged, and can be refactored.
 SOLID is an acronym for: